 On top of their aggressively bright red color, red velvet cakes are also known for their velvety fine crumbs.

 To achieve its distinct tender texture, there is a high proportion of fat in the sponge, usually butter.
-The butter is mixed with the sugar using the creaming method and added to it the dry and the wet ingredients.
+The butter is mixed with the sugar using the creaming method and added to it the dry and wet ingredients.